jwallwork23/adapt_utils/README.md

 ### Mesh adaptation in Firedrake

-In this code, anisotropic mesh adaptivity is applied to solving the nonlinear shallow water equations and advection-diffusion equations in the coastal, estuarine and ocean modelling solver provided by [Thetis][2].
-The Thetis project is built upon the [Firedrake][1] project, which enables efficient FEM solution in Python by automatic generation of C code.
-Anisotropic mesh adaptivity is achieved using [PRAgMaTIc][3].
-This is research of the Applied Modelling and Computation Group ([AMCG][4]) at
-Imperial College London.
+In this code, anisotropic and isotropic goal-oriented mesh adaptation is applied to solving the shallow water and tracer transport problems using the coastal, estuarine and ocean modelling solver provided by [Thetis][2].
+Thetis is built upon the [Firedrake][1] project, which enables efficient FEM solution in Python by automatic generation of [PETSc][3] code.
+Anisotropic mesh adaptivity is achieved using [PRAgMaTIc][4].
+A continuous adjoint solver is provided for advection-diffusion problems and the discrete adjoint code [Pyadjoint][5] can be used to generate adjoint solutions for more general problems.
+This is research of the Applied Modelling and Computation Group ([AMCG][6]) at Imperial College London.

 ### Versions